 The major influence for me to study psychotherapy was my own personal experience of healing as a client through the psychotherapeutic process.

 That which exists beyond the material, physical world has always interested me and I believe our mental wellness relies on having a meaningful relationship with our inner world.
-This means I'm drawn to neuroscience, metaphysics, transpersonal psychology, mindfulness and the influence of our unconscious on our conscious self.
+This means I'm drawn to metaphysics, transpersonal psychology, mindfulness, the influence of our unconscious on our conscious self and neuroscience.

 The kinds of things I'm thinking about lately are: the burgeoning discoveries of neuroscience; evolving consciousness; and how people from different cultures view the world.
 And of course now I'm thinking about the impact of the COVID virus on all of humanity.